 Help A Paw also takes advantage of Backendless’ real-time database capabilities with their commenting system, allowing their users to communicate in real-time as they work to help the animals in need.

 Help A Paw is currently developing version 2.0 of their app, but they are in need of developer assistance to help make it happen.
-If you are an Android developer or beta tester looking to help out a worthy cause, please visit the Help A Paw website or Facebook page to contact Milen and his team (the founder speaks English, so communication should not be a concern).
+If you are an Android developer or beta tester looking to help out a worthy cause, please visit the Facebook page to contact Milen and his team (the founder speaks English, so communication should not be a concern).
 You can also see what the team is building by visiting the Help A Paw github.